Uganda shakes up electricity access amid global infrastructure reset

 A major barrier to ending energy poverty is that national power utilities and the renewable energy companies that provide solar home systems and mini-grids for communities have rarely cooperated on the bigger picture, the group said in a report.

-“Neither centralised grids nor decentralised energy is purpose-built to solve the energy access problem alone, so there has to be a way to work together,” Skierka told the Thomson Reuters Foundation.
+“Neither centralized grids nor decentralized energy is purpose-built to solve the energy access problem alone, so there has to be a way to work together,” Skierka told the Thomson Reuters Foundation.

 In Uganda, Power for All brought the two sides together, helping them to understand one another’s constraints, such as strict regulations on utilities and a lack of subsidies and finance for off-grid providers, she noted.

-Under the “Utilities 2.0” initiative, Uganda’s main electricity distribution company, Umeme Limited, and several decentralised renewable power firms aim to demonstrate the potential for an integrated approach.
+Under the “Utilities 2.0” initiative, Uganda’s main electricity distribution company, Umeme Limited, and several decentralized renewable power firms aim to demonstrate the potential for an integrated approach.

-Selestino Babungi, Umeme’s managing director, said his company recognised the challenges of accelerating electricity access by extending the grid, and wanted to help create solutions that were affordable and could be deployed quickly.
+Selestino Babungi, Umeme’s managing director, said his company recognized the challenges of accelerating electricity access by extending the grid, and wanted to help create solutions that were affordable and could be deployed quickly.

 Uganda has a target to increase access to electric power from just a quarter of households now to 60 percent by 2027.

-Ashvin Dayal, associate vice president at The Rockefeller Foundation - which is providing an unspecified amount of funding for the project - said his organisation believed it would “catalyse growth and unleash the power of both sectors”.
+Ashvin Dayal, associate vice president at The Rockefeller Foundation - which is providing an unspecified amount of funding for the project - said his organization believed it would “catalyze growth and unleash the power of both sectors”.

 “Utilities 2.0 is going to provide a concrete example of the kinds of public-private partnerships that are needed today to fundamentally transform the trajectory of energy access not just in Africa, but worldwide,” he said in emailed comments.